Fremont Shotokan Karate

 About

 Fremont Shotokan Karate offers training in traditional Japanese karate with a focus on Shotokan karate.
-Classes focus on technique, fitness, mobility, and self-defense principles.
-The program is open to returning students, beginners, and those who have trained in other styles of karate or martial arts, as long as they bring a positive attitude, commitment, and discipline.
+Classes include multi-disciplinary training with emphasis on technique, fitness, mobility, and self-defense principles.
+Returning students and beginners are welcome, and the dojo is open to anyone interested in training in traditional Japanese karate.

 • Ages: 7–18 years old